Channel Naming Conventions

 - Control signals: controlling devices or client apps.

 - Signal protocol, for example, getting clients connected over audio/video.

 - Inbox messages, such as invitation for the user to chat or notification to the user of new messages/activity.

 Descriptive Naming with Prefixes

-While it's possible to use a UUID generator to name channels, the randomness of a UUID format prevents the developer from taking advantage of many PubNub features.
+While it's possible to use a User ID generator to name channels, the randomness of a User ID format prevents the developer from taking advantage of many PubNub features.